v6d-io/v6d/modules/graph/README.rst

        or: ./vineyard-graph-loader [--socket <vineyard-ipc-socket>] --config <config.json>

-The program :code:`vineyard-graph-loader` first accepts an option argument :code:`--socket <vineyard-ipc-socket>` which points the IPC docket that the loader will connected to.
-If the option is not provided, the loader will try to resolve the IPC socket from environment variable `VINEYARD_IPC_SOCKET`.
+The program :code:`vineyard-graph-loader` first accepts an optional argument :code:`--socket <vineyard-ipc-socket>` which specifies the IPC docket that the loader will connected to.
+If the option is not provided, the loader will try to resolve the IPC socket from the environment variable `VINEYARD_IPC_SOCKET`.

-The graph can be loaded from the following two approaches:
+The graph can be loaded either via command line arguments or a JSON configuration.

-Using command line arguments
+Using Command-line Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :code:`vineyard-graph-loader` accepts a sequence of command line arguments to